satansdeer/satansdeer.github.com/_posts/2017-09-30-top-10-most-important-skills.markdown

 And even one person with this kind of toxic behavior is enough for a team to loose the feeling of psychological security.

+__Actionable items:__

+* Correcting anyone is fine until it's done in nice and nonoffensive way.
+Give yourself a few moments to calm down before making spiteful commentary to someones words.

+* Put yourself in shoes of your opponent.
+How would you feel in his place?
+Think about the concequences of what you are about to say.

+* If you have people like Peter in your team make it clear for them that this behavior is unacceptable.
+Even if Peter is a good developer he may be doing more harm than good by destroing the atmosphere in the team.

 ## Planning

+This is a crucial skill to write high quality code.
+If you think that by jumping head first in a task the minute you get it saves you any time, then you are wrong.

+__Example:__

+Maria is a freelance developer.
+Recently she got her first project.
+She wants to impress her employer.
+They had a video conference and discussed the projects in all the details.
+What could possibly go wrong?

+__Conclusion:__

+This was an example of a single person woring without a plan, imaging what would happen to a team.

-It's a crucial skill to write high quality code.
-If you start working on a task and don't create a plan first, you are more likely to miss some requirements and will have to
+If you start working on a task and don't create a plan first, you will be more likely to miss requirements, introduce bugs and will loose focus easier.

-You need to plan to not have a lot of hacks in your code.
+__Actionable items:__

-You need to plan your commit, so your commits will be meaningful and logical chuncs of code.
+* You need to plan your commit, so your commits will be meaningful and logical chuncs of code.

-You need to plan before you start the manual testing of your functionality.
+* You need to plan before you start the manual testing of your functionality.

 ## Presentation